 1. Electric And Gas Requirements

 Before installing a gas cooktop, check whether all the necessary gas and electrical lines are in place.
-You’ll need a half-inch gas line with a shutoff valve within a 3-feet range of the cooktop’s location.
+You’ll need a half-inch gas line with a shutoff valve within 3 feet of the cooktop’s location.

-Secondly, you must install a 15-ampere electrical circuit that’s breaker-protected and has a grounded electrical receptacle.
+Secondly, you must install a 15-ampere, breaker-protected electrical circuit with a grounded electrical receptacle.
 The receptacle must be mounted below the gas cooktop inside the cabinet space to power up the spark igniters.

 If you’re replacing an old gas cooktop with a new one, you’ll already have the gas and electrical lines.
 However, if you plan the gas cooker in a wholly remodelled or new kitchen or need an entirely new gas oven installation, hire professional experts to install the electrical and gas lines.